 Overconsumption of alcohol causes many diseases related to the liver, which can be threatening to our lives.
 So, we should be careful while drinking alcohol because it can pose a danger to the normal functioning of our bodies.

 If you are reading this, you or any of your loved ones might be suffering from alcohol dependence. help4addiction is one call away from you.
 The services are provided 24/7 for rehabilitation so that everybody can live a healthy life.
-You just have to enter your number on the website, the addiction counsellor will call you back.
+You just have to enter your number on the website, and the addiction counsellor will call you back.
 Or you can call 02039557700.

 Fatty liver disease: